 Pro Tip – The most preferred social platforms (in order) to post video content are

 Customers never shy away from contests, especially when they are assured of a satisfying reward.
 Contests, in the form of giveaways and sweepstakes, are meant to sell more products, generate leads, and get feedback.
-Here, the intent of the contest is driving traffic to your online store.
+Here, the intent of the contest is to drive traffic to your online store.

 How to drive customers to your store with a contest?

 Take a look at this sample Facebook giveaway.

 “Pick a product that is on flash sale from our website.
 Share it via your Facebook handle and tag at least 3 friends of yours in the post.
 Also, add a link back to our website.
 Simply tag and receive your favorite makeup product as a giveaway.”

 In this giveaway contest, the customer will do some window shopping to choose a product.
 Later on, tagged friends too do the same.
 This chain simply multiples and the website traffic skyrockets within no time.